-What is an asynchronous meeting?
+What is an offline meeting?

-Asynchronous meetings typically run over multiple days to allow people to join in several times and contribute to the discussions and voting.
+Offline meetings typically run over multiple days to allow people to join in several times and contribute to the discussions and voting.

-Today, where more and more communication is happening asynchronously through chat and messaging apps and people do smaller chunks of focused work at a time that is convenient for them, virtual meetings will often be more efficient and can become an important decision-making tool for your organization.
+Today, where more and more communication is happening asynchronously through chat and messaging apps and people do smaller chunks of focused work at a time that is convenient for them, offline meetings will often be more efficient and can become an important decision-making tool for your organization.

-An asynchronous meeting always has a begin and end time.
+An offline meeting always has a begin and end time.
 You can schedule a meeting to start in the future or you can start the meeting manually whenever you are ready.
 When the meeting starts, mycommittee will automatically send a notification email to all members with a link to the meeting.

 From that time onwards, the meeting is available and members can start to add comments and vote.